- No need to renew often

-Before we get into the nitty gritty of what the best long expiry prepaid plans are we shall first explore what long expiry plans are and what the pros and cons of them are too.
+This article will show you the best prepaid plans with long expiry terms.
+Before we get into the nitty-gritty of what the best long expiry prepaid plans are we shall first explore what prepaid plans are and what long expiry plans are.
+We will take a look at their pros and cons, too.

 What is a long expiry prepaid plan?

-This can be annoying if you go on holiday, visit the rellies or go on business overseas because you tend to forget that your plan is still running while you are away.
+You pay for prepaid plans in advance of when you use them and, if you don’t use what you’re given in the expiry period, you’ll lose your entitlements.
+If you forget to renew your plan after the expiry date, the prepaid plan you have can’t be used until it’s renewed.
+This can be annoying if you go on holiday, visit the rellies or go on business overseas because it’s possible to forget that your plan is still running, while you are away.
 It may have already expired by the time you get back unless you scrupulously remember to renew it online while you are away.

 What does “long expiry” mean in months, then?